 About United Way Battlement to the Bells

 Our mission is to help ordinary people to make an extraordinary difference by assisting those most in need throughout our communities.
-Read about how we did that this past year in our most recent annual report.
+United, we change our community for good.

 Tax Status: Our local United Way office is a nonprofit, 501(c)(3) organization that is recognized by the U.S. Federal Government and the State of Colorado.
 Donors can be assured that 100 percent of local contributions are used in our local service area to help agencies and organizations and to support United Way programs.
 United Way’s most-recent tax report is available on the Secretary of State’s website or by calling (303) 625-8189.